Handymanalan/Microbial-Dark-Matter-in-Shark-Bay/README.md

 This is the code and analysis for this article.

-Journal Article is: Hon Lun Wong, Fraser I. MacLeod, Richard Allen White III, Brendan P. Burns. <br />
+Journal Article is: Hon Lun Wong, Fraser I. MacLeod, Richard Allen White III, Pieter T. Visscher, Brendan P. Burns. <br />
 **Microbial dark matter ‘filling the niche,’ in hypersaline microbial mats**

 **Study**